kumaratul60/linkedIn-2.0/README.md

  5. Share link of post
  6. Save the post
  7. tag user in the post and commment as well
- 8. multiple emogy on like based on post
+ 8. multiple emoji on like based on post